XeroAPI/xero-node/README.md

 **Note:** `RunscopeBucketId` has been added to support debugging the SDK.
 Runscope is a simple tool for Testing Complex APIs.
 You can use Runscope to verify that the structure and content of your API calls meets your expectations.

-Sign up for a free runscope account at runscope.com and place your bucket ID in the config file to see API calls in real time.
+Sign up for a free runscope account at http://runscope.com and place your bucket ID in the config file to monitor API calls in real time.

 Runscope is not endorsed by or affiliated with Xero.
 This tool was used by the SDK creator when authoring the code only.